 - Photocopy of Passport ID Page

-- 1 Letter of Recommendation (If you have studied Chinese previously, please submit a Language Recommendation Form.
-If you have not studied Chinese previously, submit an Academic Recommendation Form.
+- 1 Letter of Recommendation (If you are a non-native speaker and have studied Chinese previously, please submit a Language Recommendation Form.
+If you are a native speaker or have not studied Chinese previously, submit an Academic Recommendation Form.
 Please indicate your program choice and the study period and sign the form before you submit it for completion to a faculty member who is familiar with your performance in the classroom.)

 - Statement of Purpose

 - Study Abroad Advisor Form (Completed by the Study Abroad Coordinator).

 - 1 Digital Photo (uploaded to Alliance online application)

 Fall 2014 or Spring 2015: $TBD